fangyizhang-x/fangyizhang-x.github.io/_projects/3_project.md

   <p class="mt-3">Contributions:</p>
   <ul>
-    <li>Developed a beacon code selection algorithm and a decomposition algorithm for blindly mixed beacon signals, based on CDMA code selection principles and Gold-sequence correlation properties.</li>
+    <li>Developed a beacon code selection algorithm and a decomposition algorithm for blindly mixed beacon signals, based on CDMA code selection principles and Gold-sequence correlation properties {% cite zhang2015asynchronous %}.</li>
-    <li>Participated in the development of a light intensity distribution map generation algorithm using Gaussian Process Regression.</li>
+    <li>Participated in the development of a light intensity distribution map generation algorithm using Gaussian Process Regression {% cite qiu2015visible %}.</li>
-    <li>Participated in the development of localization and path planning algorithms using Kalman Filter (KF) and A star.</li>
+    <li>Participated in the development of localization and path planning algorithms using Kalman Filter (KF) and A star {% cite 7294062 %}.</li>
   </ul>
 </div>